Doctor of Nursing Practice Program

 Our Mission

-Our mission is to prepare nurses to participate in the transformation of health care with an emphasis on improving access to quality care and health equity for diverse populations.
+Our mission is to prepare nurses to participate in the transformation of health care with an emphasis on improving access to quality care for all populations.

 Our Faculty